-The above is a short clip I found when I searched for Chiquitolina* at youtube.
-I think it’s cute, so I wanted to share it here.
-I know the characters are from Venezuela because of the unmistakable accent, and because of the way she says chiquitico, a word that’s an intensive form of “little”, and usually spelled chiquitito, but in Venezuela, sometimes the last “t” of diminutive forms switches to a “c”, and I think Luis Enrique also says ratico instead of ratito (diminutive of rato, which means “a while”).
+The above is a short clip I found when I searched for Chiquitolina* on the Tube.
+It’s cute, so I wanted to share it here.
+I know the characters are from Venezuela because of the unmistakable accent, and because of the way she says chiquitico, a word that’s an intensive form of “little”, and usually spelled chiquitito, but in Venezuela, sometimes the last “t” of diminutive forms switches to a “c”, and I think the character Luis Enrique also says ratico instead of ratito (diminutive of rato, which means “a while”).
 So charming.

 So, here’s what they say.
 I took a few liberties so as not to translate it literally, which I can’t do without losing more linguistic flavor than I already have.
 By the way, Negra in Latin America is a term of endearment for people that have a tanned, darker tone of skin (although a neighbor of mine was also called Negra and she was white as paper… her sisters called her Gorda as well even though she was skinny), and in no way it’s an insult, or a racist remark.
 Not in this context, anyway.

 La Negra is driving somewhere, and suddenly there’s a little voice calling out to her.

 “Psst!
 Negra!
 Negra!”
 A shrunken Luis Enrique stands on the dashboard and whistles to grab her attention.

 “Down here,” he hops in place a couple of times.
 “Negrita!”